Summary of Major Points:

 Human activity (i.e., trade and tourism) provides the mechanisms and opportunities for unwanted introductions of new species into California from faraway places (e.g., Europe, Central America and the Pacific Islands).
 These new organisms may be accidental hitch hikers in cargo, or they may be deliberately smuggled into California.
 Rapid transportation, especially air travel (i.e., hours on a plane as opposed to days, weeks, or months on a boat), makes it likely many hitch hikers will survive long distance journeys.

 For metrics of introduction pressure in California consider these statistics; in 2010 (these are the most recent data available from the California Department of Food and Agriculture’s [CDFA] terrestrial border stations), 27.3 million private vehicles entered the state along with 7.14 million private trucks.
 Over January - December 2015, Los Angeles International Airport (LAX) serviced a total of 54 million domestic (a 5% increase over 2014) and 21 million international (an 8.5% increase over 2014) passengers.
 The number of aircraft visits to LAX in 2015 were around 656,000 which was about 3% higher than 2014.
 LAX is the fifth busiest airport in the world and second busiest in the United States.
 There are about 692 flights to 85 domestic cities each day and 928 weekly nonstop flights to 67 cities in 34 countries on 59 passenger air carriers.
 Combine these statistics for LAX with international airports in San Diego, San Francisco, Oakland, Sacramento, and major seaports (e.g., Long Beach) and the amount of human and cargo traffic entering California each year is astronomical!
-Flight statistics for LAX can be accessed by clicking here.
+Flight statistics for LAX can be accessed here.

 Diverse Habitats and Climates in California